 - In a large, 12-inch nonstick skillet, heat the oil over medium heat and add the onions, bell peppers and garlic.
 Cook, stirring often, for 2-3 minutes.
-Add the chili powder and cumin and stir to combine.
+Add the chili powder, cumin, and smoked paprika and stir to combine.
 Cook for another minute or so.

 - Add the ground beef or turkey, salt and pepper to the skillet and cook, breaking up the meat into small pieces, until the ground beef or turkey is no longer pink, 5-6 minutes.
 Drain any excess grease.

-- Scoop the mixture into a round 5-quart (or similar size) slow cooker.
+- Scoop the mixture into a round 6-quart (or similar size) slow cooker.
 Stir in the brown sugar, diced tomatoes, tomato sauce, and beans.